 According to attachment theory, there are three common ways people behave in relationships depending on whether they are anxious, avoidant, or secure.
 By helping readers determine their own attachment style, the book helps readers navigate their relationships and understand themselves.

 “[Attached] gives them answers and reasons for why they emote and respond the way they do to others, especially those they care for deeply,” says Friedman.
-“This book takes the reader on a step by step journey towards understanding how we relate to one another, while updating the way we see ourselves,” she continues.
+“This book takes the reader on a step-by-step journey toward understanding how we relate to one another while updating the way we see ourselves,” she continues.

 Best for highly sensitive people

 - Price: $

 - Who it’s best for: anyone that feels deeply affected by the world around them

 - Key message: The modern world can overstimulate highly sensitive people and empaths, but this isn’t a character flaw.
 Learning to cope can help you harness the power of being sensitive to the world around you.

 Author Elaine Aron, PhD, identifies as a highly sensitive person (HSP) and has been researching sensitivity for 20 years.
 She authored “The Highly Sensitive Person: How to Thrive When the World Overwhelms You” and its subsequent counterparts, “The Highly Sensitive Person in Love” and “The Highly Sensitive Child.”
 While HSP sounds like buzzy therapy speak or an outlier in mental health, Aron says 15 to 20 percent of the population are highly sensitive.

 HSPs can feel overwhelmed by their physical surroundings like bright lights, crowded spaces, blaring sounds, and strong smells.
 They may avoid violent films out of fear of feeling too much, feel flustered by a busy schedule, and find themselves drained after too much socialization.